 Locke also demonstrated that the best way to feel motivated is to push yourself to do something that you’re not 100% certain you can achieve.
 Tackling challenging goals headfirst allows you to work hard, develop your skills and reap the rewards in terms of positive feedback and a sense of personal achievement.
 Speaking directly to Locke ourselves, he noted that managers can also use “impossible” goals to promote creativity – employees just need to be assured that there’s no punishment for not meeting ambitious targets.

-Applying Locke’s Goal Setting Theory to employee engagement
+Applying Locke’s Goal Setting Theory in the workplace

 A few years after its publication, Dr. Gary Latham started studying Locke’s theory in practice, and soon confirmed that the link between goal-setting and performance was both real, and crucial.
 Later, in the 1990s, Locke and Latham collaborated and published A Theory of Goal Setting & Task Performance, which expanded on 1968’s Goal-Setting Theory, and became a key manual for employee engagement.

 In A Theory of Goal Setting, Locke and Latham broke down goals into two main characteristics: Content and Intensity.
 Content is the outcome of the task, and Intensity is the resource required to achieve it – which can be both mental and physical.
 The theory highlighted the importance of considering the whole journey of completing a goal and not just the outcome.
 Involving employees in directing the route taken to complete a task was shown to increase their motivation to reach the target.

 Understanding how Locke’s Goal Setting Theory impacts employee engagement